mk-fg/python-pulse-control/README.rst

 Links
 -----

-* pulsemixer_ - initial source of for this project (embedded in the tool).
+* pulsemixer_ - initial source for this project (embedded in the tool).

 * `libpulseaudio <https://github.com/thelinuxdude/python-pulseaudio/>`_ -
   low-level bindings module, auto-generated from pulseaudio header files.